kirb/WallpaperHaxPlus/README.md

 ## What's not so cool
 * Redraws every time it comes into focus.
 Blame WinForms.
 * Icons are hidden behind the hax window.
 Along with that devil of a wallpaper you were trying to get rid of in the first place.
+(Sort-of worked around this by adding a notification area icon that allows quick access to the desktop via an Explorer window.
+Stupid hack.)
 * Sometimes decides to be weird when the desktop is redrawn.
 Like changing your _actual_ wallpaper to solid white.
 * Seems to disappear when clicking the show desktop button on 8.1.
 * Over all just a really stupid hack.